 If you die your beneficiaries have three options:-

 - Buying an annuity with the remaining fund.

-The tax treatment of your remaining Pension fund will depend upon the choices you make, the age you die and the choices your beneficiaries make.
+The tax treatment of your remaining Pension fund will depend upon the choices you make, the age you die and your choice of beneficiaries.
 I would strongly advise that you take Professional advice prior to making any arrangements to avoid unnecessary payments to the Taxman.

 How long does it last?

-You may remain in Income Drawdown until you die but you always have the choice whether to purchase an Annuity, and after age 75 if you haven’t taken all of your tax free cash by that point it will be subject to tax.
+You may remain in income drawdown until you die and you always have the option to purchase an Annuity.
+After age 75 if you haven’t taken all of your tax free cash, it will be subject to tax.

 - Allows you to receive all of your tax free cash lump sum at outset.

 - Income can be varied which may assist in tax planning

 Your fund remains invested and therefore with good investment performance your ultimate pension income could be greater.